moondance-labs/tanssi-docs/builders/manage/sudo/pause-transactions.md

 ## Pausing Transactions {: #pausing-transactions }

-As you know, the Sudo account can perform privileged actions, such as appchain upgrades, minting new tokens, and, in this case, pausing and unpausing transactions.
+As you know, the Sudo account [can perform privileged actions](/builders/manage/sudo/){target=\_blank}, such as appchain upgrades, minting new tokens, and, in this case, pausing and unpausing transactions.

 To pause a transaction, navigate to the **Developer** tab of Polkadot.js Apps for your Tanssi appchain and click on **Sudo**.
 If you do not see **Sudo** in this menu, you have not associated the Sudo account with Polkadot.js Apps.
 Make sure that your [Sudo account is injected by your wallet and connected to Polkadot.js Apps](/builders/manage/sudo/sudo/#configuring-polkadotjs-apps){target=\_blank}.
 Then, take the following steps: